Subject coordinators for Anrechnung/credit transfer

 - Linguistics and didactics courses are not always found in English departments – sometimes you need to check under education, linguistics, modern languages or psychology.
 Suitable courses for cultural studies can sometimes be found in history departments, or specialist American/British/Irish/Australian Studies etc programmes.

 - If you wish to complete some or all of the module English Language Teaching (ang701/ang702) in another country, you need to discuss this with Professor Wolfgang Gehring or Joanna Pfingsthorn in advance.
-These classes have specific content that needs to be covered, and it is not always possible to find an appropriate course abroad.
+These modules have specific content that needs to be covered, and it is not always possible to find an appropriate course abroad.
 You will frequently need to look in the Education Department.
-(Note: courses must involve SECOND or FOREIGN language teaching and learning – general pedagogy or L1 reading/writing is not sufficient.)
+[Note that it is usually relatively straightforward to complete the Sprachpraxis part of ang702 abroad!]

 - In order for the Sprachpraxis courses in Written and Spoken English (ang311) to be recognised in Oldenburg, you need to take a course where you complete at least two graded written assignments (Written English) or do an oral exam of at least 20 minutes or a formal graded presentation of a similar length (Spoken English).
 The topic of such courses can be flexible, as long as they relate to a general topic in British/American Studies or English linguistics/didactics – we will not recognise a biology, foreign language or practical sport course!